Naioku/BeastGamesGameTask/README.md

 is placed near that object You must shoot to).
 To the second Midori combat target (placed in the room behind the hidden door) I have plugged feature of closing that door.
 Have fun!

+All graphic assets and animations has been made by me in Blender or Unity.